Hixon rail crash: The role of the police

 Neither of the police officers who were escorting the load had been to Hixon before.
 They had both been posted to traffic duties in the Stone Division five days earlier and they were unaware of the presence of a main railway line.
 Although both officers knew about the existence of automatic crossings in Staffordshire, they were not aware of the comparatively short warning time that the crossing gave, one of them later telling the inquiry, "I was absolutely astounded by the speed of the whole process."

 Leaflets had been distributed to local police stations when the crossing was automated the previous July, although they were only on display for the public to pick up.
 The inquiry described them as "mere flotsam".

 British Rail

 Both British Rail and the Ministry of Transport also received criticism for their lack of foresight and failure to adequately point out that drivers of slow or heavy loads were required to use the telephone provided before crossing the line.
 There was a warning notice at Hixon crossing to this effect, but it was almost impossible to read from a passing vehicle.
-The telephones at some crossings were installed by BR despite the HMRI being opposed to their provision.
+The telephones at some crossings were installed by BR despite HMRI being opposed to their provision.